-On March 16, 2010, the Company issued \$567,000 of Convertible Notes to two investors.
-The Convertible Notes mature on the earlier of (i) March 16, 2012, and (ii) upon written demand of payment by the investors following the Company's default thereunder.
-Interest accrues on the Convertible Notes at a rate of 5.97% per annum, and is payable quarterly in cash, in arrears, on each three-month anniversary of the issuance of the Convertible Notes.
-The Company may at its option, in lieu of paying interest in cash, pay interest by delivering a number of unregistered shares of its common stock equal to the quotient obtained by dividing the amount of such interest by the arithmetic average of the volume weighted average price (VWAP) for each of the five consecutive trading days immediately preceding the interest payment date.
-At any time following the first anniversary of the issuance of the Convertible Notes, at the option of the Investors, the outstanding balance thereof (including accrued and unpaid interest thereon) may be converted into shares of the Company's common stock at a conversion price equal to \$0.03.
-The conversion price may be adjusted in connection with stock splits, stock dividends and similar events affecting the Company's capital stock.
-As of March 16, 2010, the Convertible Notes rank senior to all other indebtedness of the Company, and thereafter will remain senior or pari passu with all accounts payable and other similar liabilities incurred by the Company in the ordinary course of business.
-The Company may not prepay the Convertible Notes without the prior consent of the Investors.
-Virtually all of the proceeds from these Convertible Notes were used to fully repay the Mercator note previously mentioned.
+On March 16, 2010, we issued \$567,000 of convertible notes to two investors.
+The convertible notes mature on the earlier of (i) March 16, 2012, and (ii) upon written demand of payment by the investors following our default thereunder.
+The maturity date of these notes may be extended by written notice made by the investors at any time prior to March 16, 2012.
+Interest accrues on the convertible notes at a rate of 5.97% per annum, and is payable quarterly in cash, in arrears, on each three-month anniversary of the issuance of the notes.
+We may, at our option, in lieu of paying interest in cash, pay interest by delivering a number of unregistered shares of our common stock equal to the quotient obtained by dividing the amount of such interest by the arithmetic average of the volume weighted average price (VWAP) for each of the five consecutive trading days immediately preceding the interest payment date.
+At any time following the first anniversary of the issuance of the convertible notes, at the option of the investors, the outstanding balance thereof (including accrued and unpaid interest thereon) may be converted into shares of our common stock at a conversion price equal to \$0.03.
+The conversion price may be adjusted in connection with stock splits, stock dividends and similar events affecting our capital stock.
+These convertible notes rank senior to all other indebtedness of the Company, and will remain senior or pari passu with all accounts payable and other similar liabilities incurred by the Company in the ordinary course of business.
+We may not prepay the convertible notes without the prior consent of the investors.
+Virtually all of the proceeds from the sale and issuance of these notes were used to fully repay previous outstanding indebtedness of the Company.